tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 * `prod` (production) from the `production` branch.
 * `stag` (staging) from the `master` branch.

-If you need to add more environments, for example, you could imagine using a client-approved `preprod` branch, you can just copy the configurations int `.gitlab-ci.yml` for `stag` and rename the corresponding variables.
+If you need to add more environments, for example, you could imagine using a client-approved `preprod` branch, you can just copy the configurations in `.gitlab-ci.yml` for `stag` and rename the corresponding variables.
 All the Docker Compose files are configured to support as many environments as you need, so that you only need to modify `.gitlab-ci.yml` (or whichever CI system configuration you are using).

 ## Docker Compose files